Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Results

 In Figure \ref{fig:StellarProfiles}, we examine the stellar surface density profiles for the massive galaxies in our simulated sample.
 Projected stellar surface densities are calculated in radial annuli and shown as a function of $r^{1/4}$ \citep{deVaucouleurs1948RecherchesExtragalactiques}.
-Observed profiles of local massive ellipticals (grey) are reproduced from \cite{Hopkins2010ASystems}, with observations from \cite{Lauer2007TheProfiles} separated into `cusp' and `core' systems.
-Simulations without BH feedback are overdense by up to two orders of magnitude in the inner regions.
-Introducing BH feedback reduces stellar densities to more realistic levels.
-Without cosmic rays, simulated galaxies with BH feedback are still overdense in the central regions, but converge to observation at by 1 kpc.
-With cosmic rays, the stellar surface densities are further reduced, more closely matching observations in the inner regions of the galaxies.
-Stellar densities may be artificially flat within a few times the stellar softening lengths listed in Table \ref{tab:sims}.
+Observed profiles of local massive ellipticals (grey) are reproduced from \cite{Hopkins2010ASystems}, where observations from \cite{Lauer2007TheProfiles} are separated into `cusp' and `core' systems with average stellar masses $\Mstar = 10^{10.8} \msun$ and $\Mstar = 10^{11.6} \msun$ respectively.
+Simulations with the \BHCR~model are comparable in mass to the cusp systems, while the \NoBHCR~galaxies are comparable to the core systems, and the galaxies with the \BH~model span the mass range between cusp and core.
+All simulated galaxies with AGN feedback produce stellar profiles outside of 1 kpc which are in good agreement with observations.
+Simulations without BH feedback are overdense by up to two orders of magnitude in the inner regions, while simulations with BH feedback but no CRs are overdense by up to one order of magnitude.
+Introducing BH feedback with cosmic rays reduces stellar densities to more realistic levels, though they are still too high by a factor of a few in the central regions.